Get up and go: Windsor's weather, traffic and gas prices for Wednesday | CBC News

 Cyclists

-The wind will be from the southwest this morning at 30 km/h with gusts up to 50 km/h.
+The wind will be from the north at 20 km/h this evening.

 Bridge and Tunnel